mushcatshiro/CS-basics/language/Java/Head First Java/01 - classes and objects.md

 - instance variables: what an object is supposed to know
 - methods: what an object is supposed to do

-a class is not an object is a blueprint for an object, it informs jvm on how to create a copy of that object (w/ or w/o different instance variables)
+a class is not an object, its a blueprint for an object, it informs jvm on how to create a copy of that object (w/ or w/o different instance variables)

 ```java
 class Cat {